 The structure illustrates the Buddhist world view of the 14th century – the center of the world is illustrated by the central prang (Mountain Meru), and around that are the 4 smaller prangs illustrating the 4 different continents, swimming into the 4 different directions in the sea.

 While it’s technically not a temple, the 42 meter long and 8 meter high Reclining Buddha Sai Yat is still one of the most beautiful and must-visit sites in Ayutthaya.
 You will see many Thai people making merit here, and still it’s not nearly as crowded with tour busses and package tourists compared to other popular sites in the Old Town.

 - Entrance Fee: Free

 Tip: If you plan on visiting more than 4 temples, you can also buy the “6 Temple Pass” for 220 Baht (available at all ticket booths).
 Also, there is a strict dress code for women in most temples – the knees should be covered.

 Bonus 1: Ayutthaya Floating Market

 The Ayutthaya Floating Market is a popular place for many tourists to round off their day after visiting all the different temples.

-Unfortunately, there is a 200 Baht entrance fee for foreigners (Thai people: 0 Baht).
+Unfortunately, there is a 200 Baht entrance fee for foreigners (Thai people: free).
 I personally don’t see any point in paying to enter a market, even if it’s beautiful and includes a 10-minute boat ride.